Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 10 scientific articles and serves as a reviewer for multiple peer-reviewed journals.
 He

-from Texas A&M Institute for Neuroscience, \vorking in the Neuroscience
+from Texas A&M Institute for Neuroscience, working in the Neuroscience

-and Experimental Therapeutics Department of the Texas A&M College o · of Medicine.
+and Experimental Therapeutics Department of the Texas A&M College of Medicine.

 Seth Fisher joined Stream Biomedical in 2023 as a Sr. Process Engineer.

-:tvlr.
-Fisher has over 30 years of experience in the Biopharmaceutical
+Dr. Fisher has over 30 years of experience in the biopharmaceutical

 years in a GMP environment.
 He has transferred numerous processes